 Do you know the difference in required nursing oversight?

-While registered nurse oversight and availability is required 24 hours a day at rehabilitation hospitals, the requirement at nursing homes is only a minimum of eight consecutive hours per day.
+Registered nurse oversight and availability is required 24 hours a day at rehabilitation hospitals.

 Do you know the difference in required nursing hours per patient?

 Rehabilitation hospitals require between five and seven and a half nursing hours per patient per day, while the standard for nursing homes is usually between two and a half and four hours.

 Do you know the difference in patient measurement tools?At Encompass Health, we use the FIM® instrument to track our patients’ improvement.
 Developed by the Uniform Data System for Medical Rehabilitation (UDSMR), the FIM® instrument is the industry’s most widely recognized outcomes measurement tool.
 Nursing homes do not have this type of database.